On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: Conclusions and future research

 \section{Conclusions and future research}

-We have studied a generalized version of Zermelo’s navigation problem in which the admissible set of control velocities is a strictly convex compact set.
-Under the natural assumption of weak currents, we established existence results and derived necessary optimality conditions through Pontryagin's maximum principle and tools from convex analysis.
-We proved that strict convexity of the control set $U$ ensures smoothness of optimal controls.
-In dimension two, this regularity allowed us to obtain a second-order differential equation for the optimal control, thereby extending the classical Zermelo navigation equation to strictly convex control sets in a non-parametric setting.
-The theoretical results were illustrated with numerical examples relevant to ship routing with asymmetric or sail-assisted propulsion.
+We have studied a generalized version of Zermelo’s navigation problem in which the control set of admissible velocities is a general convex body.
+Under the natural assumption of weak currents, we established existence results and derived necessary optimality conditions through Pontryagin's Maximum Principle and tools from convex analysis.
+We proved that the time horizon can be split in regular regimes in which the optimal control is smooth and satisfies a non-parametric Zermelo-like navigation equation and singular regimes in which the optimal control is largely undetermined.
+Necessary conditions for the occurrence of such singular regimes are investigated, and applications are given.
+A detailed study has been devoted to the case of a position-affine current with a $t$-independent jacobian.
+We have shown that regular and singular regimes cannot coexist: the system admits either a single global singular regime or contiguous regular regimes, which reduce to at most two when the jacobian has real eigenvalues, excluding vortical flows.

+The theoretical results were illustrated with numerical examples relevant in practical navigation.
+Some results on the non-convex case are derived as direct consequences of those obtained in the convex setting.

-Future research will address the important case of non-strictly convex control sets, where the lack of strict convexity introduces additional mathematical challenges and potentially richer control structures.
+Future research will more deeply investigate the important case of non-convex control sets, where the lack of convexity introduces additional mathematical challenges and potentially richer control structures.
 Another promising direction is to extend the results presented here specifically in the planar case to higher dimensions, investigating whether analogous simplifications of the optimality conditions hold beyond the two-dimensional case.